Preakness Stakes Betting

-UK-based viewers will be able to tune into the race through a number of operators.
-Unibet, William Hill, Paddy Power and Betfair all offer live streaming services but come with varying conditions.
+Australia-based viewers will be able to tune into the race through a number of operators.
+Unibet, Ladbrokes and Betfair all offer live streaming services but come with varying conditions.
 These range from having a funded account, to actually participating in Preakness Stakes Betting.

 In case you are new to horse racing, we’ll go through some of the crucial information regarding the Preakness Stakes.

 For starters, this is a Grade I annual American Thoroughbred race.
 It is held every third Saturday in May at Pimlico Race Course in Baltimore.
-It is run over distance is 9.5 furlongs on dirt.
+It is run over a distance of 9.5 furlongs on dirt.
 The race has had a long history and tradition, with the first event being held in 1873.
-In 2021, it will be 146th time the race takes place.
+In 2022, it will be 147th time the race takes place.